damdoy/procedural-electronic-schematic-generation/README.md

 The goal of this project was to create, quickly (few evenings) and using javascript, a small program able to generate an electronic schematic, that looks real (but makes no sense).

-Here basically how it works:
+Here is basically how it works:
 - Chips are placed randomly on the page with their pins
 - Pins are linked using a rudimentary A* algorithm
 - Randomly, elements such as resistors or diodes are placed on the wire